gdianto/GeometricMentalLine/README.md

 # The Geometric Mental Line
-Matlab and Mathematica scripts used to perform the simulations and the analyses show in
+Matlab and Mathematica scripts used to perform the simulations and analyses shown in

 Di Antonio G, Raglio S and Mattia M. 2023.
 _Ranking and serial thinking: A geometric solution_.